DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * Her mentor is Dr. Rudolph van Richten, the legendary vampire hunter.
 Three months ago, she and his other former students received a letter he’d sent announcing his intention to travel to Barovia.
 * As the sole Vistana among his students, only she was able to trace his path through the mists and track him to the valley.
 Upon her arrival, however, she learned from a traveling Vistani caravan that Dr. Van Richten was rumored to be dead, having fallen in battle in a failed rebellion at Castle Ravenloft.

+> [!abstract]+ **Ezmerelda & Van Richten**
+> If the players mention meeting Dr. Van Richten in [[Arc E - The Missing Vistana]], Ezmerelda is delighted and grateful to hear that her mentor is still alive.
+She asks the players, however, to refrain from telling her his location, at least for now.
+"Knowledge grows more dangerous the further it spreads," she says, "especially when a vampire can easily charm it out of you.
+If the old man wants to stay hidden, it's probably best that it stays that way."
 ### What Ezmerelda Knows
 Once she’s satisfied that the players are trustworthy, Ezmerelda is willing to share the following information:

 * She has come to the Abbey because Burgomaster Dmitri Krezkov told her that the Abbot appeared to be growing increasingly unstable, and that he feared for Krezk’s safety as a result.
 * Upon first visiting the Abbey, Ezmerelda—a weak clairvoyant—swiftly sensed that unquiet spirits lingered within its shadowed halls.
 She has intended to return ever since, planning to contact those spirits to further investigate the Abbot’s identity and the cause of his growing madness.
 (The chalk circle is meant to provide the medium for a seance, focusing the energies Ezmerelda must call upon and acting as a protective barrier against malevolent spirits.)
-* Two nights ago, she successfully found what she believes to be Ilya’s location: a cavern at the base of a spur of Mount Baratok along the northwestern shore of Lake Baratok.
+* Three nights ago, she successfully found what she believes to be Ilya’s location: a cavern at the base of a spur of Mount Baratok along the northwestern shore of Lake Baratok.
 There’s one catch, however: Barovia’s werewolf pack uses the cave as its den, making any effort to rescue Ilya tremendously risky.
-* Five years ago, while hunting a brutal and bloodthirsty werewolf nicknamed "the Black Terror," Ezmerelda tracked him to the valley of Barovia and pursued him through the mists.
-However, she was cocky and arrogant, and her foolishness led her straight into an ambush.
-The Black Terror bit off her right leg below the knee, and it was only the quick arrival of Anna and Dmitri that saved her.
-The Krezkovs nursed her back to health, and took her to Vallaki to obtain a replacement leg, which she obtained from an eccentric toymaker named Gadof Blinsky.
+* After capturing and interrogating a werewolf with the Barovian pack, Ezmerelda learned that the bulk of the pack will soon be departing Barovia to range beyond the Mists with Strahd's permission.
+The pack's expedition, Ezmerelda shares, will take place at dusk the following night.
+"My source didn't know how long the pack would be away," she notes.
+"It might be anywhere from twelve hours until twelve days, so we'll want to get in and out before dawn."

+If asked how she lost her leg, Ezmerelda grins wryly, and says only that it's "a story for another day."
+(Ezmerelda can share the full story of her prosthetic leg in [[Arc L - The Den of Wolves]].)

-Additionally, Ezmerelda is tentatively willing to join the players in their fight against Strahd.
+Ezmerelda is tentatively willing to join the players in their fight against Strahd.
 Before she does so, however, they must first prove their worth by assisting her in the following two tasks:

 * conducting a seance immediately to contact the Abbey’s restless spirits; and
 * investigating the werewolf den **the following** **night**, while the bulk of the pack is away hunting.